analog-cat/learn-Japanese/README.md

 Please put the mlapp file and xlsx file under one folder

-Future udpades will include function of assigning probability weight to every word based on the false times
+Future udpades will include function of assigning each word a probability of being selected based on its error count

 ![img](https://github.com/analog-cat/learn-Japanese/blob/main/img.png?raw=true)